sominw/vqamd_floyd/README.md

 - Build & train **two** `VQA` models using Keras & Tensorflow.
 - Assess the models on the `VQA` validation sets.
 - Run the model to generate some really cool predictions.

+## Serving Models on FloydHub

+I've created a separate [repository here](https://github.com/sominwadhwa/vqamd_api) to serve models since it avoids the overhead of pushing the entire code/data in the training repo to Floyd over & over again.

 ---

 ## For Offline Execution